codepath/android_guides/Consuming-APIs-with-Retrofit.md

 ### Create Java Objects for Resources

-You can auto-generate the Java objects you need by capturing the JSON output and using [jsonschema2pojo](http://www.jsonschema2pojo.org/).
 You can also create them manually, but you will need to learn how to use the [Gson](https://github.com/google/gson) library that is used by default with Retrofit.
+You can also auto-generate the Java objects you need by capturing the JSON output and using [jsonschema2pojo](http://www.jsonschema2pojo.org/).

+#### Creating Java objects manually

+Retrofit by default relies on the Gson library to parse JSON.
+See [[this guide|Leveraging-the-Gson-Library]] for more information about how to create your own Java objects for use with Retrofit.

 #### Auto-generating the Java objects

 Make sure to select `JSON` as the Source Type:

 <img src="http://imgur.com/3DRH984.png"/>